Student Organization Advisor Resources

 • Offer guidance to the student organization to ensure the group is following proper procedures and policies.
 Advisors may refer to the following resources for assistance:

-• Serve as an organization administrator within the organization's BlugoldConnect+ portal to receive relevant updates and important information.
+• Serve as a student organization officer within the organization's BlugoldConnect+ portal to receive relevant updates and important information.

-• Have regular conversations with the student organization and agree on a set of expectations for one another from the onset, possibly even writing a list as a binding agreement.
-We believe this will help maintain a consistent, high-quality relationship.
+• Have regular conversations with the student organization and agree on a set of expectations for one another from the onset using the Student Organization Leader and Advisor Agreement Worksheet.
+Completing this worksheet any time there's a change in student organization leadership will help maintain a consistent, high-quality relationship.

 • Maintain regular communication to ensure awareness and be informed about what is happening with the student organization.